elizabeth-billings/notes/python/reference.md

 ```

 ## Functions
-Callable is the type hint for functions
+Callable is the type hint for functions. ```Callable[..., object]``` is the most general type hint for a function, meaning that it's a function that takes any arguments and returns anything.

 ```python
 def hi_maxwell(num: int) -> str:
     return f"Hi, Maxwell time {num}"